Delhi water crisis: Atishi begins fast for more water from Haryana

 "Although there are governments of different parties in the two states but is this time for politics over water," he said, referring to the BJP that is in power in Haryana.

-Earlier, Atishi, accompanied by Sunita Kejriwal, A MP Sanjay Singh, Delhi minister Saurabh Bharadwaj and other leaders paid tributes to Mahatma Gandhi at Rajghat before heading to Bhogal.
+Earlier, Atishi, accompanied by Sunita Kejriwal, A MP Saurabh Bharadwaj, Delhi minister Saurabh Bharadwaj and other leaders paid tributes to Mahatma Gandhi at Rajghat before heading to Bhogal.

 In the morning, the minister said she would begin her indefinite hunger strike in Bhogal as, despite all efforts, the Haryana government was not releasing the full share of Delhi's water.